 - In addition,

-- You will get a monthly or semi-annual account statement from us, depending on the account you have selected
+- You will get a monthly or quarterly account statement from us, depending on the account you have selected

 - You will get a monthly statement from us on your savings account if the only possible electronic transfer to or from the account is a preauthorized credit